Skip to main content

 Are you in a relationship?

-A household can either have Working for Families or a temporary tax exemption, they can’t have both.
+A household can either have Working for Families or a TTE, they cannot have both.

-If you have the temporary tax exemption and apply for Working for Families, you will lose your exemption.
+If you have the TTE and apply for Working for Families, you will lose your exemption.

-If you have the temporary tax exemption and your partner is the carer of the children, they will not be able to apply for Working for Families.
-This is because they don’t meet the definition of being a principal caregiver while you have the temporary tax exemption.
+If you have the TTE and your partner is the carer of the children, they will not be able to apply for Working for Families.
+This is because they don’t meet the definition of being a principal caregiver while you have the TTE.

-If you don’t have a temporary tax exemption but your partner does, you are not able to apply for Working for Families.
-This is because you don’t meet the definition of being a principal caregiver while your partner has the temporary tax exemption.
+If you do not have a TTE but your partner does, you cannot apply for Working for Families.
+This is because you do not meet the definition of being a principal caregiver while your partner has the TTE.

 Work out what’s best for you before you apply

-If you have a temporary tax exemption and you qualify for Working for Families, we recommend you consider your options before you apply.
+If you have a TTE and you qualify for Working for Families, we recommend you consider your options before you apply.

 You can always apply for Working for Families once your exemption ends.